quicwg/base-drafts/draft-ietf-quic-tls.md

 integrity protection.

 Endpoints MUST count the number of packets that are received but cannot be authenticated.
-Packet protection keys MUST NOT be used for removing packet protection after authentication fails on more than a limit that is specific to the AEAD in use.
+If the number of packets that fail authentication exceeds a limit that is specific to the AEAD in use, the endpoint MUST immediately close the connection.
 Endpoints MUST initiate a key update before reaching this limit.
 Applying a limit reduces the probability that an attacker is able to successfully forge a packet; see {{AEBounds}} and {{ROBUST}}.

-For AEAD_AES_128_GCM, AEAD_AES_256_GCM, and AEAD_CHACHA20_POLY1305, if the
+For AEAD_AES_128_GCM, AEAD_AES_256_GCM, and AEAD_CHACHA20_POLY1305, the limit on
-number of packets that fail authentication exceeds 2^36, the endpoint MUST immediately close the connection.
-Note that the analysis in {{AEBounds}}
-supports a higher limit for the AEAD_AES_128_GCM and AEAD_AES_256_GCM, but this specification recommends a lower limit.
-For AEAD_AES_128_CCM, if the number of packets that fail authentication exceeds 2^24.5, the endpoint MUST immediately close the connection; see {{ccm-bounds}}.
+the number of packets that fail authentication is 2^36.
+Note that the analysis in {{AEBounds}} supports a higher limit for the AEAD_AES_128_GCM and AEAD_AES_256_GCM, but this specification recommends a lower limit.
+For AEAD_AES_128_CCM, ithe limit on the number of packets that fail authentication is 2^24.5; see {{ccm-bounds}}.

 Note: